Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Conclusion

-In conclusion, ferroelectric switching can be controlled in novel ways when using an electrode that both has a layer polarization and can undergo a MIT, though \ce{SmNiO3} may not ideal for this application. \ce{SmNiO3} is most suitable as an electrode in devices requiring a strong exchange bias.
-The film thickness can be adjusted to control the extent of the bias, with thinner \ce{BaTiO3} films leading to unidirectional behavior.
+In conclusion, ferroelectric switching can be controlled in novel ways when using an electrode that has a layer polarization with a ferroelectric with charge neutral layers. \ce{SmNiO3} is particularly suitable as an electrode in ferroelectric devices when a strong exchange bias is desirable.
+The ferroelectric film thickness can be adjusted to control the extent of the bias, with thinner \ce{BaTiO3} films leading to unidirectional behavior.or easy switching of the ferroelectric, an electrode with no layer charges or with better metallic screening is recommended.
 If a good switching behavior is required with \ce{SmNiO3} as an electrode, we recommend using a ferroelectric with a high dielectric constant or thick ferroelectric films.
+If the electrode also undergoes a MIT, this can lead to further exotic functionality.

 We hope that our predictions inspire experimental work in these directions, both for fundamental research and for device applications.